rerun-io/rerun-docs/docs/reference/viewer/overview.md

 ### Selection
 The selection view let's you see details and edit configurations of the current [selection(s)](concepts/selections).

+TODO:
+* Context of selections etc..
+* Selection History

-### Timeline controls
+### Timeline
-The timeline controls allows you to control the playback and what [timeline](concepts/timelines) is active.

-### Streams
-The streams on the active timeline are shown in the streams view.
-Each circle shown is a new timepoint for the respective [entity/component](concepts/entity-component).
+The timeline panel gives you controls over what point in time you're looking at on which [timeline](concepts/timelines) for the rest of the viewer.
+Additionally, it gives you an overview of all events on a given timeline.
+Learn more about the timeline panel [here](reference/viewer/timeline)

 ### Viewport
 The viewport is where your visualizations live.
 It is composed of one or more [Space Views](concepts/spaces) that you can arrange freely.